Thank you for reading our post, please rate this article at the end.

 Two-way Pivot System

-This type of pivot is flexible but can’t sway, which is another important factor if you plan to drive on back roads.
-On smoother pavements, a fifth-wheel hitch head that pivots forward and backward will do a good job.
+This type of pivot is flexible but can’t sway, which is another crucial factor if you plan to drive on back roads.
+On smoother pavements, a fifth-wheel hitch head that pivots forward and backward will perform well.

 -